Topic Number 303 - Checklist of Common Errors when Preparing Your Tax Return

 - Did you choose only one correct filing status?
 See What Is My Filing Status?

 - Did you enter your income on the correct lines?
+Did you attach Form 1040, Schedule 1.pdf, Additional Income and Adjustments to Income, if necessary?

 - Did you calculate deductions and credits correctly, put them on the right lines, and attach the necessary forms or schedules?